Spiritually Cleansing A Location (Domestic Hoodoo Folk Magic)

 Always!
 Sweep your place from back to front, towards the door, cleaning up the floor sweep as you go.

-After washing the wall, mop the floor in small sections, and cover as much of the floor with the cleaning solution as possible.
-Work your way toward the door, ensuring you do not step on parts of the floor you've already cleansed until they dry up.
+After washing the wall, mop the floor in small sections and cover as much of it with the cleaning solution as possible.
+Work your way toward the door, ensuring you only step on parts of the floor you've already cleansed once they dry up.

 White sage smudge stick and abalone shell